Monday, July 14, 2008

 The milk should have been volumized by the addition of tiny "micro-bubbles" of air.
 It shouldn't be full of large bubbles which is what will happen if you lift the steam tip above the surface of the milk and blow into the milk.
 If however there are a few larger bubbles on the top of the milk when you are done, you can remove them by banging the pitcher on your counter top to break them

-For all these "drawbacks" I personally have dispensed with using the steamer at home, and use a wonderful little gadget called an "Aerolatte", which is basically a battery-powered whisk.
-I use a plastic mug in which to heat the milk in the microwave oven; 1 minute is the perfect time for bringing the milk to the right temperature in my case.
+For all these "drawbacks", until I bought my current machine which has a double-boiler with separate steamer boiler, I personally dispensed with using the steamer at home, and used a wonderful little gadget called an "Aerolatte", which is basically a battery-powered whisk.
+I used a mug in which to heat the milk in the microwave oven; 1 minute is the perfect time for bringing the milk to the right temperature in my case.
 You then use the Aerolatte to achieve the same volumization effect talked about above.
 Again, position the whisk head sufficiently below the surface of the milk for it to cause a vortex that sucks air down into the milk.
 I works perfectly, and all it takes to keep the whisk clean is to run it briefly under some running water after each time you use it

 You can buy an Aerolatte at Amazon.com.
 You can get them in several finishes.
 The one I have at home is the matt black.
 I recommend getting the stand that goes with it too so you can keep it conveniently next to your espresso machine.